Turbo Takeaways

 Credit Score and History

-Mortgage lenders will review your credit history to see how you’ve managed credit accounts in the past.
-Your credit score will also help them determine your interest rate.
-The higher your credit score, the lower your mortgage rate can be.
+Mortgage lenders review your credit history to see how you’ve managed credit accounts in the past.
+Your credit score also helps them determine your interest rate—the higher your credit score, the lower your mortgage rate can be.

 The minimum credit score requirements for different types of loans are: